 The injected fluid for each hydraulic fracturing job is typically 95% water, 4.5% sand, and 0.5% chemicals.
 A list of chemicals used in the process can be found at www.fracfocus.org.
-Many of the chemicals typically used, as stated in EWG's report, are for eliminating bacteria, and inhibiting corrosion.
+Many of the chemicals typically used are for eliminating bacteria, and inhibiting corrosion.
 The use of these additives will help to ensure the integrity of the well so the oil, gas, water, and recaptured chemicals stay confined within the wellbore and do not come in contact with drinking water or other geologic zones.
 It is important to remember that the design of every well is aggressively regulated, particularly at the point where the wellbore penetrates any water aquifer.